-Explore the Waikato by Foot
+Explore The Waikato By Foot

 Hiking allows you to discover the beautiful landscapes, native birds and vivid vistas of New Zealand.
 The vast number of waterfall walks, coastal walkways, Forest trails, river walks and mountain crossings offer a unique and intimate array of experiences and access to secluded natural treasures.